Orbytel/Python-UDP-multiplexer-for-Gran-Turismo-7-on-PS5./README.md

-# Python-UDP-multiplexer-for-Gran-Turismo-7-on-PS5.
-Receives telemetry broadcasts from PS5 GT7 and forwards them to multiple local applications (SimTools, SimHub, etc.), enabling motion platforms and dashboards to work simultaneously.

-# 🎮 GT7 UDP Multiplexer
+# GT7 UDP Multiplexer
 **Gran Turismo 7 (PS5) Telemetry Splitter for SimTools, SimHub & GT7 Proxy**
+Receives telemetry broadcasts from PS5 GT7 and forwards them to multiple local applications (SimTools, SimHub, etc.), enabling multiple simulation applications requiring udp streams from GT7 to work simultaneously.

 ## 📌 What is this?

-**GT7 UDP Multiplexer** is a small, dependency-free Python script that allows **Gran Turismo 7 on PS5** to send telemetry data to **multiple PC applications at the same time**.
+**GT7 UDP Multiplexer** is a small, dependency-free Python script that allows **Gran Turismo 7 on PS5** to send telemetry data to **multiple PC applications on the same pc at the same time**.

-Normally, GT7 telemetry can only be received by **one application per UDP port**, which causes conflicts when using:
+Normally, GT7 telemetry can only be received by **one application per UDP port**, which causes conflicts when using applications such as:

 - SimTools using GT7 Proxy
 - SimHub (dashboards, bass shakers, LEDs)

 This script solves that by acting as a **UDP middleman**.

-With this script you can havr multiple applications receiving UDP telemetry data at the same time.
+With this script you can have multiple applications receiving UDP telemetry data at the same time.

 ---